dPhantum/syDB/README.md

 </p>

 <p>
-Let's not waste anytime, let's just see what it can do on top of those old clunkity versions of Sybase.
+Let's not waste anytime, let's just see what it can do on top of those old clunky versions of Sybase.
 </p><br>